Frequently Asked Questions to dentists

 Are teeth alive?

 Yes!
-While the crown of the tooth is made up of hard tissue, the inside of the tooth (the “roots”) have nerves in them that are alive.
+While the crown of the tooth is made up of hard tissue, the inside of the tooth (the “roots”) has nerves in them that are alive.

 I have a broken filling – what should I do?